Battery Analytics for Energy Storage Systems

 Whitepaper

-Battery Analytics for Energy Storage Systems: Template Text for RFPs, RFIs & other contractual instruments
+Battery Analytics for ESS: Template Text for RFPs, RFIs & other contractual instruments

 Battery analytics adoption in energy storage systems (ESS) is rapidly increasing.
 In this document, we provide ready-to-use text that can be assimilated into requests for proposals (RFPs), requests for information (RFIs), and other contracting instruments to reduce or eliminate any friction of battery analytics implementation.